 Political Science Major (B.A.)

-The study of government and politics, to which the courses and seminars of the Department of Political Science are devoted, includes the development of knowledge of political behavior by individuals and groups as well as knowledge about governments: their nature and functions, their problems and behavior, and their interactions—at the national and international levels and at the local, state and regional levels.
+The study of government and politics, to which the courses and seminars of the Department of Political Science are devoted, includes the development of knowledge of political behavior by individuals and groups as well as knowledge about governments: their nature and functions, their problems and behavior, and their interactions—at the national and international levels as well as local, state and regional levels.

-Much of the learning offered by the Department of Political Science also can be regarded as essential for good citizenship, since political knowledge helps to explain the formal and informal institutions by which we are governed and the forces that lead to policy decisions, and also seeks to clarify the issues and principles that encourage people toward political involvement.
-It contributes to the store of knowledge necessary for informed citizenship.
-In addition, such learning is especially valuable to students planning to enter local or national government or other public service, including the Foreign Service, and it will be of great help to those who intend to study law and enter the legal profession.
+Much of the learning offered by the Department of Political Science can also be regarded as essential for good citizenship, since political knowledge helps to explain the formal and informal institutions by which we are governed and the forces that lead to policy decisions, and also seeks to clarify the issues and principles that encourage people toward political involvement.
+In addition, such learning is especially valuable to students planning to enter local or national government or other public service related fields, including the Foreign Service, and it will be of great help to those who intend to study law and enter the legal profession.
 For teaching, particularly at the college level, and for many types of government service, graduate work may be indispensable.
 An undergraduate major in political science will provide a helpful foundation for any further study of politics and related fields in the social sciences and humanities.
-Such an emphasis also will be valuable for students seeking careers in journalism, international organizations, and the public affairs and administrative aspects of labor, financial and business organizations.
+Such an emphasis will also be valuable for students seeking careers in journalism, international organizations, and the public affairs and administrative aspects of labor, financial and business organizations.

-The major program in political science consists of at least 10 courses (40 credits) and not more than 12 courses (48 credits).
+The major in political science consists of at least 10 courses (40 credits) and not more than 12 courses (48 credits).
 The minimum grade requirement is C- per course.
-Any grade lower will not count toward major.
+Any grade lower than a C- will not count toward major.
 The required minimum overall GPA for major coursework is 2.0.